Community Ecology Research

 • Sarah Bollina (Student Research Assistant) – September to November 2020 – now doing MSc at Lund University

-• Dr. Claire Jacquet (Postdoc) – September 2017 to October 2020 – now Postdoc at the French National Institute for Agriculture, Food, and Environment (INRAE)
+• Dr. Claire Jacquet (Postdoc) – September 2017 to October 2020 – now CNRS researcher at Institut des Sciences de l’Evolution de Montpellier and University of Montpellier, France

 • Špela Borko (visiting PhD student) – August to October 2020 – PhD student at University of Ljubljana